 - Phone and earphones (for keeping in touch with the real world and great for long bus and plane journeys – lots of places have free wifi.)

-- Camera and large memory card (camera preference is entirely personal, however if phone shots don’t do it for you, I would highly recommend the Sony SLT Series.
-We use the Sony SLT A77 and love it!
+- Camera and large memory card (camera preference is entirely personal, however if phone shots don’t do it for you, I would highly recommend the Sony A Series.
+We recently bought the Sony A7R ii and love it!
 Due to their unique technological advantages they manage to take awesome photos and videos with quick autofocus, which isn’t usually the case with the more common DSLR cameras.)

 - GoPro (great for adventure activities like Scuba Diving and surfing.)